naatin777/LaTeX-Graphics-Helper/README.md

 -   `latex-graphics-helper.minipageOptions.useDefault`: Whether to use the default options for LaTeX minipage environments.
 -   `latex-graphics-helper.minipageOptions.default`: Default options for LaTeX minipage environments (e.g., `[b]`).
 -   `latex-graphics-helper.minipageOptions.choice`: Available options for LaTeX minipage environments.
+-   `latex-graphics-helper.inkscapeCommand`: Specifies the path to the Inkscape executable.
+If not specified, the default path for your operating system will be used (Windows: "C:\\Program Files\\Inkscape\\bin\\inkscape.exe", others: inkscape).
+-   `latex-graphics-helper.pngToPdfOutputPath`: Specifies the output file name when converting a PNG file to PDF.
+Depends on Inkscape.
+-   `latex-graphics-helper.jpegToPdfOutputPath`: Specifies the output file name when converting a JPEG file to PDF.
+Depends on Inkscape.
+-   `latex-graphics-helper.svgToPdfOutputPath`: Specifies the output file name when converting a SVG file to PDF.
+Depends on Inkscape.

 ## Requirements

 -   To use the PDF cropping feature, `pdfcrop` must be installed on your system.
 It is typically included with TeX Live or MiKTeX.
 -   To use the Draw.io to PDF conversion feature, the Draw.io desktop application and `pdfcrop` must be installed on your system.
 -   To use the PDF to Image conversion features, `pdftocairo` must be installed on your system.
 It is typically included with Poppler utilities.
+-   To use the Image to PDF conversion features, Inkscape must be installed on your system.

 ## License